explyt/spring-plugin/COMMERCE_LICENSE.md

 ### Site

-The official online presence of Esprito Spring Tools, which can be accessed via \[<https://explyt.com>].
+The official online presence of Spring Explyt Plugin, which can be accessed via \[<https://explyt.com>].

 ## AGREEMENT COVERAGE